 - "Designed online customer support center comprising of a self-service knowledge base and interactive chat; reduced customer support calls by 45%"

-It leads with a strong, relevant action verb (two, in fact) to tie into artistic skills (supporting the production department) and shows reliability (100 percent delivery rate).
+These leads with strong, relevant action verbs to tie into artistic skills (supporting the production department) and show reliability (100% delivery rate).

 Your leading verb will often tie directly into your skills, meaning some bullet points can be short and sweet.
 This example is for photographers: